-- 1Causing a piece of machinery or other mechanism to revert to a safe condition in the event of a breakdown or malfunction: a forklift with a fail-safe deviceMore example sentences
+- 1Causing a piece of machinery to revert to a safe condition in the event of a breakdown or malfunction: a forklift truck with a fail-safe deviceMore example sentences

 - Eyewear of the appropriate optical density is worn when using devices not equipped with fail-safe mechanisms.

 - The Tangara trains are equipped with a number of fail-safe devices, including one known as a deadman's brake.

 - With modern systems that relied more on fail-safe electronic units than on mechanical devices that could break down or malfunction at any time, flying had become a lot safer these days.